On Dimension-Varying Control Systems: A Universal State Space Approach: Hierarchical Networks

 \section{Hierarchical Networks}

-Consider a hierarchical large scale network, say, internet.
-Since it could be changed frequently, switching the mode from time to time seems inexecutable.
-A practical way to model such systems could be choosing certain level of intersection nodes to be the switching level.
-The varyings of lower level nodes are considered as disturbance.
+Consider a hierarchical large-scale network, say, the internet.
+Since it could be changed frequently, switching the mode from time to time seems impractical.
+A practical way to model such systems could be to choose a specific level of intersection nodes as the switching level.
+Variations in lower-level nodes are considered disturbances.

-We describe this by a three level network, which is depicted in Figure \ref{Fig.6.1}.
+We describe this using a three-level network, as depicted in Figure \ref{Fig.6.1}.
 We choose the middle level as the switching modes.
 That is, the system $\Sigma$ is considered as a switching system

 where $\sigma:t\ra [1,s]$ is a right continuous piecewise constant mapping.